blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

 Clone the base image and make a box with hostname `puppet`.
 This machine will host the daemonized puppet-master daemon from which all puppet clients will pull configuration directives.
-By default, puppet master uses webrick to server content--a tremendously slow and wasteful web-server fit only for production purposes.
+By default, puppet master uses webrick to serve content--a tremendously slow and wasteful web-server fit only for development purposes.
 In my experience, even past a few clients, webrick is woefully under-powered.
 Happily, it's easy enough to get a production-ready puppet master installation going.

 ### First step, Nginx: a proper web-server.

-The nginx in Squeeze's default package list is far too old: nearly two years at this point.
+The nginx in Squeeze's default package list is far too old: just over two years at this point.
 Enable the backports repository by creating `/etc/apt/sources.list.d/backports.list` with the content:

     deb http://backports.debian.org/debian-backports squeeze-backports main